Dutch riot police clash with anti-lockdown protesters

 Femke Halsema, mayor of Amsterdam, issued an emergency ordinance empowering police to clear the central Museum Square, after the protesters violated a ban on holding public gatherings during the latest wave of coronavirus infections.

-The protesters, who mostly did not wear masks and broke social distancing rules, also ignored an order not to hold a march and walked along a main thoroughfare.
+The protesters, most of whom did not wear masks and broke social distancing rules, also ignored an order not to hold a march and walked along a main thoroughfare.

 Some of those present played music and held yellow umbrellas in a sign of opposition to the government measures.